How to analyse qualitative data with a thematic analysis - thematic map analysis

 What is it?

-With a thematic (map) analysis you can analyze qualitative data from user studies, such as interviews, focus groups, workshops, diary studies, or contextual inquiries.
-The analysis can be applied on data with behavioral elements or attitudes (thoughts, believes, and reported needs etc.).
-During the analysis you will iteratively read the data and interpret it.
-Thereby, emerging significant data segments will be summarized into keywords or keyphrases.
-Those keywords or keyphrases are then used to derive underlying “themes”.
-Themes are reoccurring thought patterns or concepts in the data.
-The derived themes can be visualized in a mind-map.
-In general, mind-maps can be used throughout the analysis process to help your interpretation.
+You can use thematic (map) analysis to analyze qualitative data from user studies, such as interviews, focus groups, workshops, diary studies, or contextual inquiries.
+It is possible to analyze data with behavioural elements or attitudes (thoughts, believes, and reported needs etc.) with a thematic map analysis.
+In the analysis process significant data segments are first identified and then summarized in keywords or key phrases.
+Further, in an iterative process those keywords or key phrases are then used to derive underlying “themes”.
+“Themes” are reoccurring thought patterns or concepts in the data.
+The “themes” derived from the analysis can be visualized in a mind-map.

 What is the outcome?

 Outcome of the analysis is a set of themes.
-Those themes can then be interpreted further in a report – described in relation to the research question and be compared to literature.
-The below described approach of a thematic map analysis focuses on a visual approach to derive the themes and present them in a mind-map.
+The herein presented approach of a thematic map analysis focuses on a visual approach to derive the themes and present them in a mind-map in the end.
+Finally, the derived themes can then be interpreted further – set in context with the research question and be compared to literature.

 Required equipment:

-In general, you do not need much equipment for this analysis.
-The selected tools depend on the data, availability, and personal preferences.
-Minimal equipment is the collected data, pen and paper.
-For smaller amounts Word or another text editor can be used for support.
-For larger amounts of data it might be more efficient to use a tool (such as Nvivo or the R package RQDA (free)) to conduct the first steps of analysis.
-Later steps of the analysis, that bring keywords / keyphrases into themes, can be supported by mind-mapping software (such as Vue (free), MS Visio, XMind, or Mindjet).
-Alternatively, the themes can be developed on paper.
+Tools for the analysis depend on the data, available resources, and personal preferences.
+In general, this analysis does not need much equipment.
+The minimal required equipment is the data, pen and paper.
+Small data sets can also be analyzed with MS Word or another text editor, for example, Only Office or Libre Office.
+In contrast, for larger amounts of data it might be more efficient to use a tool (such as Nvivo or the R package RQDA (free)) to conduct the first steps of analysis.
+After initial analysis steps, keywords / key phrases are developed into themes.
+Those steps can be supported by mind-mapping software (such as Vue (free), MS Visio, XMind, or Mindjet).
+Alternatively, you can develop the themes on paper.
 I used paper and VUE.

 How to do it:

-The following is a step wise approach to generate themes from qualitative data.
-The process is adapted from a paper by Braun and Clarke (2008), but I left out step 3) from their paper as I found it overlapping with the other steps.
+The following section describes a stepwise approach to generate themes from qualitative data.
+Braun and Clarke (2008) described this process in their paper.
+However, I skipped step number 3 as I found it overlapping with the other steps.

-- Familiarization with the data – Write your research question on a paper and put it visible in front of you.
+2. Familiarization with the data – Write your research question on a paper and put it visible in front of you.
 Read through the data.
 During this first familiarization reading, be conscious to just take in information.
 Avoid thinking about an interpretation.
 This is important to get into the mindset of the user / participant.
 Also refrain from making notes.
 For a good overview be conscious to read word by word.
-Often words are skipped while reading in trade of a faster reading process.
+Unconscious readers often skip words while reading in trade of a faster reading process.
 However, small words are important and might change meaning of a sentence.

-- Review themes - Go through the data again, narrow down the keywords / keyphrases, and start merging them hierarchically.
-Do this iteratively and refine the hierarchy.
+4. Review themes – Go through the data again, narrow down the keywords / key phrases, and start merging them hierarchically.
+Do this repeatedly and refine the hierarchy.
 Take a day break before you conduct the next step of the analysis.
-This analysis step could be conducted in a mind-map.
+You could use a mind-map to visualize this step.
 If you started using a mind-map in step 2), you can now select a name for each set of related keywords.
 Otherwise, start to write keywords on a paper and place related keywords together.
 With each repetition of this step the mind-map will become more precise and the keywords will form into hierarchical ordered themes.

-- Writing up the report - Carefully select extracts from the data that are most representative for your themes and use them in the report-text to support your themes.
-A report needs to state what the derived themes are.
-They can be interpretations from statements or they can be on the level of extracts of the data (without interpretation).
+6. Writing up the report – Carefully select extracts from the data that are most representative for your themes.
+Subsequently, use them in your report to support your themes.
+State clearly in your report what the derived themes are.
+They can be interpretations from statements or they can be extracts of the data (without interpretation).

-Speaking from my personal experience, initially I found it difficult to get into the analysis process.
+Speaking from my personal experience, initially I found it difficult to begin the analysis process.
 My first mind-map covered a lot of information from the data.
 A lot of things seemed to be important.
-That is why it is important to keep the research question in sight and regularly revisit it to focus on information in the data that is related.
-It is ok to keep the initial mind-map broad.
+That is why it is important to keep the research question in sight.
+Regularly revisit your goal (research question) and focus on related information in the data.
+The initial mind-map broad can be broad.
 I found it easier to reduce information from a large mind-map.
 However, starting from a broad mind-map will take extra analysis iterations to reduce keywords and group them into themes.

 More information: